 The very first verse of the Book of Revelation effectively changes a fact that was announced by Jesus in Matthew 24:36 and Mark 13:32.
 But because of what was delivered later on by God the Father, what Jesus said in Matthew 24:36 and Mark 13:32 NO LONGER HOLDS TRUE—because, of course the Father knew the day and hour and of course he made it known to the Apostle John in Revelation 1:1.

 Now, according to Revelation 1:1, 3 and 7 the day and hour of our Lord's Second Coming was coming up soon at the very time that John wrote the Book of Revelation, and this is not welcome news to anyone who wants to argue for a Second Coming quite beyond the lifetime of Jesus' contemporaries.

 Let's look at that at this time . . .

 The End of the Second Jewish Commonwealth Skipped

 The end of the civilization of the Second Jewish Commonwealth, from our distance in the future from when it was last here does not let us appreciate its significance, size and glory.
 There is so much we cannot comprehend because, basically, it is gone and not a trace of it remains where we could get a good accurate sense of it.

-However, it still matters that this was the object, the wicked world which sought to oppose the preaching of the Gospel; who made efforts to curb the growth of the churches; who took decisive steps, through missives, to authorize the arrest and extradition of Christians from near and far away places to Jerusalem where they could be tried and executed for the crime of believing in Christ and being a Christian.
+However, it still matters that this was the object, the wicked world which sought to oppose the preaching of the Gospel; who made efforts to curb the growth of the churches; who took decisive steps, through missives, to authorize the arrest and extradition of believers from near and far away places to Jerusalem where they could be tried and executed for the crime of believing in Christ and being Christians.

 The Second Jewish Commonwealth was more than the Jerusalem Temple and more than Jerusalem itself.
 It was the entire civilization, its people, its culture, its traditions, its language and literature, its hopes and desires and aspirations for the present and for the future.